jsdclxvi/Reforestation/README.md

-## Two guys walked into a bar, the third one ducked.
+## A termite walks into a bar and asks “Is the bar tender here?”